Dr Julie Mills

 Principal and CEO

 Dr Julie Mills was appointed Principal & Chief Executive of Milton Keynes College in January 2011.
 Prior to her appointment, Julie was Deputy Principal for five years.
 Julie is an Open University graduate and was awarded a doctorate in 2005 for her academic research into the psychological contract of prison education staff.
 Julie is passionate about closing diversity gaps and challenging discrimination and is a mentor for the Black Leadership Initiative and the Women’s Leadership Network.
-Julie is a Board Member of MK Business Leaders, Vice-Chair of the Helena Kennedy Foundation and sits on the University of Bedfordshire’s University Campus Milton Keynes sub-committee.
-She represents the FE Colleges within the South East Midlands LEP region on the European Funding Committee and is a director of Border Engineering Limited, an engineering company based in Luton.
-Julie is a weekly blogger for the Huffington Post.
+Julie is a Board Member of MK Business Leaders, Vice-Chair of the Helena Kennedy Foundation and Director of MK Dons Sport and Education Trust and on the Board of CultureConnects.
+Julie also represents English Colleges on the FA’s Development Committee.
+Julie is a member of the Search & Governance Committee and Curriculum & Quality Group.

 Director of Digital & Creative Industries